BiocharModeling/BiocharAtomisticModels/README.md

 # Biochar Atomistic Models
 This new approach, implemented in Jupyter Notebook and visualized using PyMOL, considers chemical constraints and characterization data.
-It incorporates polyaromatic structures and ring defects, randomly assigns functional groups and radicals, creates a cross-linked network between clusters, and captures porosity at a large-scale molecular level.
+It incorporates polyaromatic structures and ring defects, randomly assigns functional groups and radicals, creates a cross-linked network between clusters, and captures microporosity at a large-scale molecular level.
 Figure 1 illustrates this approach.

 ![plot](./Figures/1.png)
 ### Figure 1.
 Methodology to interpret characterization data and obtain atomistic representations of biochar.